Medium:Watercolor on Paper

 Height: 12 in

-Mike McDonnell was born in Muskegon, Michigan in 1937.
+Mike McDonnell was born in Muskegon, Michigan, in 1937.
 From 1956 to 1958 he studied with W.H.
-Mosby in the American Academy of Art in Chicago.
-He continued studying from 1958 to 1960 with Sidney E. Dickinson in the Art Students League of New York.
-In 1959 he also completed a year of study in the National Academy of Fine Arts in New York with Robert Phillip and Dean Cornwell.
+Moshy at the American Academy of Art in Chicago.
+He continued his classes from 1958 to 1960 with Sidney E. Dickinson at the Art Student's League of New York.
+In 1959 he also completed a year of study at the National Academy School of Fine Arts in New York with Robert Phillip and Dean Cornwell.
 He received additional training in portraiture, initially in oil.
-He maintained an interest in portraiture throughout his life, but he created primarily still lifes and interiors during his last forty years.
-In those compositions he strived to idealize common objects while he emphasized clean, precise color and details.
+In his later works he strived to idealize his everyday subjects while emphasizing clean, precise colors and details.
+With this painting, one of his friends informed Mike he was a symbolist.
+Before then he had considered himself a representational painter.